Electr0d/NoteVault/README.md

 Give me feedback on this program by filing an issue!

 # License
-Copyright (C) 2021-present Hamza Alsarakbi, licensed under MIT
+Copyright (C) 2021-present Hamza Alsarakbi, using MIT License